Smana/cloud-native-ref/terraform/vault/cluster/README.md

 | Instance type(s)   |    t3.micro    |   mixed (lower-price)    |
 | Capacity type      |   on-demand    |     spot      |

-In designing our production environment for HashiCorp Vault, I opted for a balance between performance and reliability.
+In designing a production environment for HashiCorp Vault, I opted for a balance between performance and reliability.
 Key architectural decisions include:

 1. **Raft Protocol for Cluster Reliability**: Utilizing the Raft protocol, recognized for its robustness in distributed systems, to ensure cluster reliability in a production environment.

-2. **Five-Node Cluster Configuration**: Following best practices for fault tolerance and availability, this setup significantly reduces the risk of service disruption.
+2. **Five-Node Cluster Configuration**: Following best practices for fault tolerance and availability, this setup significantly reduces the risk of service disruption and is a recommended choice when using the Raft protocol.

 3. **Ephemeral Node Strategy with SPOT Instances**: This approach provides operational flexibility and cost efficiency.
-The use of SPOT instances aligns with our goal of optimizing costs, despite potential node availability volatility.
+Note that we also use multiple instance pools.
+When a Spot Instance in AWS Auto Scaling is interrupted, the system automatically replaces it with another available instance from a different Spot Instance pool, ensuring continuous operation while optimizing costs.

 4. **Data Storage on RAID0 Array**: Prioritizing performance, RAID0 arrays offer faster data access.
 The Raft protocol and a robust backup/restore strategy help mitigate the lack of redundancy in RAID0.